Demand forecasting: Financial cost of forecast error

+By optimizing for minimum CFE rather than minimum statistical error, organizations can account for the "Symmetry Trap"—a situation where a statistically accurate forecast leads to sub-optimal financial outcomes.

 Stage 6: hypothesis testing

 Once the model has been determined, the model is used to test the theory or hypothesis stated in the first stage.
 The results should describe what is trying to be achieved and determine if the theory or hypothesis is true or false.
 In relation to the example provided in the first stage, the model should show the relationship between demand elasticity of the market and the correlation it has to past company sales.
-This should enable managers to make an informed decisions regarding the optimal price and production levels for the new product.
+This should enable managers to make informed decisions regarding the optimal price and production levels for the new product.

 Stage 7: forecasting

 The final step is to then forecast demand based on the data set and model created.
 In order to forecast demand, estimations of a chosen variable are used to determine the effects it has on demand.
 Regarding the estimation of the chosen variable, a regression model can be used or both qualitative and quantitative assessments can be implemented.
 Examples of qualitative and quantitative assessments are: